Gustavo-Kuze/nextjs-jobs-search/README.md

 ### How to start the project

-Run the following commando on your terminal:
+Run the following command on your terminal:

 ```
 yarn dev